 Selecting a site for an observatory is a time-consuming and controversial process.
 Before starting a search, a list of requirements should be drawn up and agreed upon.
 Our list included: a travel time from the city center of about 45 minutes to 1 hour, good southern horizon with minimal light pollution, high elevation (to be above fog), access to electrical power, all-season road access, security, protection from future light encroachment and lastly: affordable!

-With our requirements list in hand, we studied a map of our area and drew a circle defining the limits of our search area based on one hour of driving time from Halifax.
-We excluded a wedge to the north of the city aligned with highway 102 because otherwise all the light pollution from Halifax would be in our immediate south.
-With our map and some topographical maps we started checking out areas of higher elevation looking for resonably clear horizans and available land.
+With the requirements list in hand, a map of our area was studied and a circle drawn to define the limits of the search area based on one hour of driving time from Halifax.
+A wedge to the north of the city aligned with highway 102 was excluded because otherwise all the light pollution from Halifax would be in the immediate south.
+With the map and some topographical maps, areas of higher elevation were checked out for reasonably clear horizons and available land.

-One of the first areas we looked at was along Highway 14 southwest of the Halifax and just north of Chester.
-We found a hill site that had been cleared by a forestry company with a telephone relay tower on it, so power and some security were available; however, the road switchbacked up a steep hillside and it was noted that it had been washed out many times, so access would be limited.
+One of the first areas examined was along Highway 14 southwest of the Halifax and just north of Chester.
+A hill site that had been cleared by a forestry company with a telephone relay tower on it, so power and some security were available; however, the road switchbacked up a steep hillside and it was noted that it had been washed out many times, so access would be limited.
 Likely, cars would not be able to get up to the site in the winter and spring.
-So this site was placed on a secondary list of possibles but not recomended.
+So this site was placed on a secondary list of possibles but not recommended.

-The second area we looked at was to the northwest of Halifax near Kennetcook.
+The second area examined was to the northwest of Halifax near Kennetcook.
 Although Halifax was near, the light pollution dome seen from this site only extended 5 degrees above the southern horizan, but all the other horizons were incredible!
-This site is known as Courthouse Hill in Gore, and one can see for dozens of miles in all directions; however two things were discovered when a test observing session was held there.
-First several roads converge on the slopes of Courthouse Hill, so when cars were coming up these roads their headlights would directly flood the spot we wanted our observatory.
+This site is known as Courthouse Hill in Gore, and one can see for dozens of miles in all directions; however, two things were discovered when a test observing session was held there.
+First, several roads converged on the slopes of Courthouse Hill so when cars were coming up these roads their headlights would directly flood the spot we wanted our observatory.
 So much for astrophotography and maintaining one's night vision!
 Secondly, the hill is very exposed so there is almost a constant wind.
-It was decided that without shelters and wind stops observing would be difficult and in the winter it would be almost imposible to observe outside.
-The final closure on this location as a potential observatory was the cost of land: the local farmers were asking $20k per acre, a bit excessive for what amounted to stone and blueberry fields.
+Without shelters and wind stops, observing would be difficult and in the winter it would be almost impossible to observe outside.
+The final closure on this location as a potential observatory was the cost of land.
+The local farmers were asking $20k per acre, a bit excessive for what amounted to stone and blueberry fields.

-The third and final spot investigated was suggested to us while we were testing out the Courthouse Hill site.
-Dr. Roy Bishop--our Honourary President--suggested a site he knew of in St. Croix.
+On October 28, 1994, the third and final spot investigated was suggested while we were testing out the Courthouse Hill site.
+Dr. Roy Bishop - our Honorary President - suggested a site he knew in St. Croix.
 Everyone packed into their cars and followed Dr. Bishop to the site, which was located in a wood preserve and watershed area owned by Minas Basin Pulp & Power.
-The site has very nice dark skies, the horizans in the south are clear of light pollution, the light pollution dome from Halifax is low in the southeast, and the light dome from nearest town Windsor, is quite low in the northwest.
-The site is inland and away from the coast so there is a lower chance of fog, and is in a slight hollow that protects the area from wind.
-The site is surrounded on three sides by water, limiting access to the site (also a nice chorous of frog calls in the spring and fireflies all summer).
+The site had very nice dark skies, the horizons in the south were clear of light pollution, the light pollution dome from Halifax was low in the southeast, and the light dome from nearest town Windsor was quite low in the northwest.
+The site was inland and away from the coast so there was a lower chance of fog, and was in a slight hollow that protects the area from wind.
+The site was surrounded on three sides by water, limiting access to the site (also a nice chorous of frog calls in the spring and fireflies all summer).

-Above is an aerial photo by Mary Lou Whitehorne of St. Croix and the Minas Basin Pulp & Power watershed.
+Above is Mary Lou Whitehorne's aerial photo of St. Croix and the Minas Basin Pulp & Power watershed.
 The shaded oval near the center of the photo is the location of the St. Croix Observatory (south is towards the top of the image).

 A design committee was created and quickly realized that the project should be broken up into several phases.
 The first phase would see the design and construction of a warm room and a rolloff roof observatory so members could use the site year round. the second phase would be the installation or building of a washroom facility.
 Lastly, we would build a main observatory housing a large-aperture telescope.